 There could be a risk of the stent becoming blocked or coming out of position.
-It may not provide long term glaucoma control and there may be failure and or loss of effect with time (as this is a relatively new procedure, so long term data is not available).
+It may not provide long term glaucoma control and there may be failure and or loss of effect with time.

 As with all eye surgery, it also carries the risk of reduced vision or a loss of vision, pain, bleeding, infection and inflammation in the eye.
-It is possible that you may need further procedures or treatment if it fails to control your eye pressure.
+It is possible

+Ophthalmology Department Russells Hall Hospital that you may need further procedures or treatment if it fails to control your eye pressure.